 According to clinical nutritionist, Ann Louise Gittleman, Ph.D., the most important skin nutrients are Omega-3 fatty acids found in flaxseed, fish, nuts avocado, and other foods.
 They are essential for our health and can’t be manufactured by our own body and this is why they have to come from foods.
 The three most important are ALA, EPA, and DHA.
 ALA is mostly found in plants, while EPA and DHA are mostly found in animal foods like fatty fish.
 Algal oil is a good option for vegetarians.

-Avocado oil penetrates through the epidermis and into the dermal layer of skin, which most moisturizers and oils are unable to do.
+Home face masks containing avocado are very beneficial for the skin.
+Avocado oil penetrates deep into the dermal layer of skin, which most moisturizers and oils are unable to do.